george24601/notes/tidb/misc.md

 A root task refers to a computing task that is executed in TiDB.

 The PD TSO Wait Duration actually contains the PD TSO RPC Duration.
 The “Wait” here is actually the asynchronous wait time, that is, the time from the asynchronous acquisition of the TSO to the time when the transaction actually needs to use the TSO to read/write data.

-From me: PD TSO RPC duration, 99 at 1.74 ms makes way more sense